volt-software/Ichor/README.md

 * Performance-oriented design in all-parts of the framework / making it easy to get high performance and low latency
 * Fully utilise OOP, RAII and C++20 Concepts to steer users to using the framework correctly
 * Implement business logic in the least amount of code possible
-* Hopefully this culminates and less error-prone code and better time to market
+* Less error-prone code and better time to market

 ### Supported features